BallAerospace/COSMOS/_docs/scripting.md

 ### override_tlm

 The override_tlm method sets the converted value for a telmetry point in the Command and Telemetry Server.
 This value will be maintained even if a new packet is received on the interface unless the override is canceled with the normalize_tlm method.
+Note that the interface definition must explicitly add this capability by declaring PROTOCOL READ OverrideProtocol (refer to the documentation for the [override protocol](http://cosmosrb.com/docs/protocols/#override-protocol)).

 Syntax:
 ```ruby